outdreamer/build-a-cure-1/docs/to_do.md

   - integrate conditions/symptoms and treatments/compounds schemas (this would be a nice way to test get_attribute function to find differentiating props)
   - if you finish get_active, rearrange_sentence, remove_unnecessary_words, get_modifier & generate_abstract_patterns,
     you can just enter patterns for most medical get_object functions
-  - use conceptual_clause_map to sort your logic in get_conditionals
+  - use clause_map to sort your logic in get_conditionals
   - build an index of modifiers based on phrase data of words frequently found together

 ## Functions